meshcloud/meshcloud-docs/docs/administration.platforms.md

   - Critical: appropriate in case of complete platform failures or impending platform downtimes
 - **Show From**: The earliest time the message will be shown.
 You can use this to create messages that will only be shown on at a later date.
 - **Show Until**: After this time the message will no longer be displayed.

+## Restrict Platform Instances

+Access to a specific platform can be restricted in the Administration Area via "Platforms" -> "Platform Instances".
+This feature is helpful when a new platform instance shall be integrated, but initially only be visible to a few customers for integration testing.

+To restrict the platform instance, go to the platform instance edit screen and search for the customers the platform shall be restricted to.
+Add these customers via the *+* button.